russmatney/log.gd/docs/homepage.md

 - `color_theme` (`PRETTY_DARK_V1`)
   - A text string name that aligns with (currently hard-coded) color themes.
 - `use_newlines` (`false`)
-  - Setting to true disables enables newlines across all log functions.
+  - Setting to true enables newlines across all log functions.
 - `newline_max_depth` (`-1`)
   - Limits the object depth where newlines are printed.
 Negative values don't limit object depth.